 (c) a charge required to be paid in relation to the permit is not paid.

-(8) In this by-law, “specified” means specified in the relevant permit.
+(8) In this by-law, specified means specified in the relevant permit.

 (9) A person must not park a vehicle on the site in an area that has been set aside for permit holders only, without a current permit to do so.